mlim15/sld-snp/README.md

 Development Status
 ----------

-I have basically added all of the features and options that I thought were interesting, and at this point the level of polish is stisfactory to me.
-I am still planning on trying to implement a "quiet" mode at some point to disables most/all messages from the mod, for players that don't like messages being spammed at the top left corner.
+I have basically added all of the features and options that I thought were interesting, and at this point the level of polish is satisfactory to me.
+* I am still planning on trying to implement a "quiet" mode at some point to disables most/all messages from the mod, for players that don't like messages being spammed at the top left corner.
 This doesn't bother me unless it's excessive, but I can understand it's immersion breaking.
-Adding randomized messages instead of the same message every time might also be nice.
+* Adding randomized messages instead of the same message every time might also be nice.
+* Further tweaks and little config options are possible.
+For example, what the power does (just learn, just discover, do both, do neither but give bonus) could easily be a config option.
+Currently the power is both or neither.
+Similarly, changing what happens on sleep based on options, so the player could make sleeping just for discovery and studying just for learning, for exmaple.

 Known Problems
 ----------